Showing posts with label Lutheran Theology. Show all posts

 Explicatio

 When theologians write FT + Modeling = TC, they do not mean a mathematical formula but a theological relation.
 FT denotes the felicity conditions of T: the Spirit’s gift of coherence, authorization, and spiritual rightness in speech.
 “Modeling” denotes the interpretation of that language within being, as we explored earlier.
-TC stands for the truth conditions of theology — the reality in which theological expressions are fulfilled.
+TC stands for the truth conditions of theology, and thus concern the reality in which theological expressions are fulfilled.

 This expression can be read in plain words as: